 This museum is not an expensive one but, if you don’t mind the local family crowds (kids might even make new friends), Sunday after 3 pm is a free entrance as well as all day on the first Sunday of the month.

 OUR TIP: There are a few excellent playgrounds behind the museum for the kids to let off steam after their visit.
 The first one to the side is for older kids, across from that is quite a high climbing frame with an impressive slide to get down.
 A 30-second extra walk brings you to the playground for toddlers.

 The crowning glory is a life size reconstruction of an 16th century Spanish Armada flagship that is located at the heart of the museum.
-Children love it and you are even allowed to go up and wander around its deck.
+Children love it and you can even go up and wander around its deck.

 Because of its vast size it also hosts travelling exhibitions of international fame.
 It could appeal to your young ones or not.
 Be aware that it is a separate entrance fee in.

 OUR TIP: This is one of those museums that are free in on Sunday afternoon (that’s when I visit) or the whole day on the first Sunday of the month.
 They have a coffee shop there too with a big outdoor patio where the kids vent off a little steam.

 Museum of illusions

 Located in the heart of El Raval, this museum will be a sure hit with the kids.
 On a visit with my sister and her little ones, we could not stop laughing and even my one-year-old son got involved in posing.
 How does it work?
 Well, scenes are painted realistically on floors and walls and you simply insert yourself into the mural and get a member of your crew to take a photo with their camera.

 Some of the paintings relate to Barcelona (we helped build Sagrada Familia in one composition) and others are just a good laugh.
 We got about 45-50 minutes of fun out of the visit as it is quite a small space and it might feel a bit squashy if there are a lot of visitors.